 12. Take a break

-You may need some time away from the work.
-Be sure that you don’t take too long off writing.
-However, there’s nothing wrong with taking a week off and coming back with a fresh perspective.
+Breaks are important.
+Though be sure that you don’t take too long off writing.
+There’s nothing wrong with taking a week off and coming back with a fresh perspective.

 Even if you don’t need that much time off, if you find yourself stuck in a writing session, see what happens if you get out and get active instead.